 Buckingham Palace, the residence and administrative headquarters of the monarchy of the UK, is located in the City of Westminster (inner London).

 Originally, the palace was a large townhouse built for the Duke of Buckingham (at the beginning of the 18th century).
 Later on, King George 3 acquired this palace in 1761 for Queen Charlotte.
 The Tower of London was previously The Royal Family’s main castle and residence.

 Throughout the 19th century, the palace was enlarged by architects Edward Blore and John Nash.
 They added three wings around a central courtyard.

-And then it was the year 1837 when Buckingham Palace became the residence of Queen Victoria (British monarch).
+And then, it was the year 1837 when Buckingham Palace became the residence of Queen Victoria (British monarch).
 She was the first British monarch to use this palace as an official residence.

 Did you know Londinium was London’s original name given by the Romans?
 The Londinium settlement was formed by the Romans on the current site of the city of London in 43 AD.
 Until the 5th century, Londinium was served as an important commercial center.

-Londinium used to cover all the surrounding regions of river Thames.
-You can still find traces of the Roman’s London across the city.
+Londinium is used to cover all the surrounding regions of the River Thames.
+You can still find traces of the Romans in London across the city.

 The name Londinium varies based on translations and language.
 Some examples include c.150 Londinio, c.115 Londinion, Lundinium (4th century), Londini early (2nd century).